mosip/documentation/docs/ctk-user-guide.md

 ![](_images/ctk-filter-bio-data.png)

 ### Upload new biometric data

  * On the `Biometric Test Data` page, click `+Add Biometric data`, it redirects the user to the `Upload Biometrics Test Data` screen.
  * Provide a unique name for the biometric data
  * Based on the type selected, the user needs to enter the respective mandatory details before saving the biometric data.
  * When the project type SDK is selected, the user needs to provide the below details
     * Purpose: The purpose of the test (SDK test type)
-    * Test Data: The test data to be uploaded as a ZIP
+    * Test Data: The test data is to be uploaded as a ZIP

 The Test Data section has two options `Browse` and `Download Sample File`.